 Start with good quality almonds.
-You don’t absolutely have to get raw organic like me, but beware the bulk bins at the grocery stores.
-You never know how long those nuts have been sitting there or how many hands grazed the pile or introduced some kind of germies.
-My advice is, don’t risk it.
+You don’t absolutely have to get raw organic, but beware the bulk bins at the grocery stores.
+You never know how long those nuts have been sitting there or how many hands grazed the pile or introduced bacteria in to the bin.

-So, I use 2 cups of Organic Raw Almonds – toss them in a tall container, add plenty of water for the nuts to soak up, then cover and let them sit on the counter for 6-8 hours.
-Sometimes I leave them out overnight if I know I have time to blend them up first thing in the morning.
-If plans change, I just drain them, add fresh water and put them in the fridge until I have time to make my almond milk batch.
+I use 2 cups of Organic Raw Almonds – toss them in a tall container, add plenty of water for the nuts to soak up, then cover and let them sit on the counter for 6-8 hours.
+Leave them out overnight if you’ll have time to blend them up first thing in the morning.
+If plans change, drain them, add fresh water and put them in the fridge until you have time to blend your almonds in to milk.
 They’ll be good at least a couple days in the fridge that way.

 - 2 cups almonds, soaked 6-8 hrs, rinsed and drained